Szabolcs Sándor: Works

-1996–1999 he was an assistant lecturer with Sylvia Sass at MusicAcademy.
+From 1996 to 1999 he was an assistant lecturer with Sylvia Sass at MusicAcademy.
 He turned his focus to conducting career for her proposal.
 In 1998 he was engaged at Hungarian State Opera as a solo-repetitor by the invitation of Josef Patko, former head of department, having started work with Ligeti's Le Grand Macabre as the musical leader.
 1991–2001 he taught chamber music furthermore was being as a repetitor in all faculties of the orchestral instruments at Bela Bartok Conservatory and St.Stephan Conservatory.
 2000 Miklós Szinetár, ex-intendant of the Hungarian Opera, appointed him to the musical leader of OperaStudio.

 Between 2001–2006 he prepared some opera-projects many times in Peking (Turandot, La Boheme, Aida) by invitation of Andras Kurthy and Tibor Rudas, who was the producer of The three tenors.
 In 2001 he was appointed to the director of choir of The Hungarian State Opera, then he worked there as a conductor too.
 In 2006 he established the OperaViva Orchestra and the Rotary Hungary Orchestra.

 Between 2008–2011 he was a professor at the faculty of singing at University of Szeged, later on has been a professor of the OperaMaster at Liszt Ferenc Academy of Music by the invitation of Eva Marton.
 In 2010 and 2011 he was the assistant conductor in the Bartok Festival of Szombathely.
 By the invitation of the Philharmony he conducted the MAV Symphony Orchestra in the series of concerts titled 'Young talents', then conducted the Savaria Symphony Orchestra in the series titled 'Music of our age'.
 In January 2010 he conducted the concert of the New Year in Catania.
 In 2011 he conducted the Der Zigeunerprimas of Emmerich Kalman in the series of an Operettenturnée performed in Switzerland and in Germany.
 In April 2011 he conducted the Failoni Orchestra in 21 cities of Mexico performing 24 concerts.
 In 2011 he gave a concert for memory of Franz Liszt at Embassy of Hungary in Wien.
 Since 2014 he has been the conductor of the Hungaroperett Company and during that year conducted an Operett Revue turnée consisting of 16 performances.